Parrit/Parrit/docs/ProductionSupport.md

     1. Go to `https://github.com/Parrit/Parrit/releases`
     2. Make a new release with the changes since the last release
-    3. Increment the tag version logically and make sure to select the specific commit
+    3. Increment the tag version logically and make sure to select the specific commit that is being deployed

 ## Restoring a prod backup to a test site